 - 16. The adoption of a revised Code of Corporate Governance is one part of the Councils commitment to fair treatment for all. - 17.
 Children and young people were not consulted on, or involved, with the preparation of this report.

 Recommendation

-18. That the Committee consider the updated Code and recommend its approval by the Cabinet and Council.
+18. That the Committee consider the updated Code and recommend its approval by the Leaders of the political groups through use of the expedited procedure.